wesa-it/linux-user-setup/Arch-EndeavourOS/SETUP.md

 mesa-vdpau and libva-mesa-driver from Official AUR
 Package: ```mesa-vdpau libva-mesa-driver```

-After that e.g Parsec will have a Hardware decoder
+After that e.g Parsec will have a Hardware decoder.
+Idk buddy said that but this is not working.
+Use looking-glass.io and look instructions.

 ### apt wrapper for pacman